fortio/proxy/README.md

 Front end for running fortio report for instance standalone with TLS / Autocert and routing rules to multiplex multiple service behind a common TLS ingress (works with and allows multiplexing of grpc and h2c servers too)

 Any -certs-domains ending with `.ts.net` will be handled by the Tailscale cert client (see https://tailscale.com/kb/1153/enabling-https).
+Or you can now specify `-tailscale` and it will get the local server name and domain automatically using the tailscale go client api.

 # Install